 Renal and urinary disorders: Glycosuria, renal dysfunction, interstitial nephritis, renal failure.

 General disorders and administration site conditions: Chest pain, edema/swelling, malaise, fever, weakness.

-Persistent dry cough (with an incidence of a few percent) has been associated with ACE-inhibitor use and in practice can be a cause of discontinuation of ACE-inhibitor therapy.
+Persistent dry cough has been associated with ACE-inhibitor use and in practice can be a cause of discontinuation of ACE-inhibitor therapy.
 Two prospective, parallel-group, double-blind, randomized, controlled trials were conducted to assess the effects of losartan on the incidence of cough in hypertensive patients who had experienced cough while receiving ACE-inhibitor therapy.
 Patients who had typical ACE-inhibitor cough when challenged with lisinopril, whose cough disappeared on placebo, were randomized to losartan 50 mg, lisinopril 20 mg, or either placebo (one study, n=97) or 25 mg hydrochlorothiazide (n=135).
 The double-blind treatment period lasted up to 8 weeks.
-The incidence of cough is shown below.
+The incidence of cough is shown in Table 1 below.

 These studies demonstrate that the incidence of cough associated with losartan therapy, in a population that all had cough associated with ACE-inhibitor therapy, is similar to that associated with hydrochlorothiazide or placebo therapy.

 Cases of cough, including positive re-challenges, have been reported with the use of losartan in postmarketing experience.

 The following adverse reactions have been identified during post-approval use of HYZAAR.
 Because these reactions are reported voluntarily from a population of uncertain size, it is not always possible to estimate their frequency reliably or to establish a causal relationship to drug exposure.

 Digestive: Hepatitis has been reported rarely in patients treated with losartan.